 - 1. Press Enter key at Menu Entry 13.
-The - current measured values of mass rate, PID setpoint and the manual mode PID output settings are displayed - 2.
+The current measured values of mass rate, PID setpoint and the manual mode PID output settings are displayed . - 2.
 When operating in automatic mode, the PID output performs as previously, the output being based on the current mass rate, PID setpoint and PID constants.
-When operating in manual mode, the PID output is forced to the value - displayed (for the manual mode PID output) as a percentage of 4-20mA.
-The value of the manual mode PID output can be increased or decreased by using the '+' or '-' keys.
-The keys increment/decrement the output in 0.5% steps, to take advantage of the maximum analog output resolution of the Masterweigh.
-The +/keys are auto repeating if pressed for more than one second, to allow fast setting of the desired manual mode PID output value.
-Note that when manually entering PID values, the values can roll over.
-Eg. if the current value is 100% and the + key is pressed, the output will become 0%.
-If the current value is 0% and the - key is pressed, the output will become 100%.
-The PID value can also be set by 2-digit key entry ie a PID value of 56% can be entered by pressing the 5 and then the 6 digit keys.
-The range of the manual mode PID output is automatically limited to values between 0 and 100% (4-20mA).
-Press the Enter key to move to the next level. - 3.
-Pressing the Clear key toggles the current PID output mode and the display will indicate any mode changes.
+When operating in manual mode, the PID output is forced to the value displayed (for the manual mode PID output) as a percentage of 4-20mA.
+The value of the

+3. Pressing the Clear key toggles the current PID output mode and the display will indicate any mode changes.
 Pressing the Enter key will accept the PID output mode currently displayed and return to Menu Entry 13.